Group mentoring helps in many ways

 - International careers

-- Personal wellbeing, time-management and prioritising.
+- Personal well-being, time-management and prioritising.

-The mentor is not an employment agent, a sponsor, a manager, a work or student counselor, an orientor, a tutor, or a therapist.
+The mentor is not an employment agent, a sponsor, a manager, a work or student counsellor, a tutor or a therapist.
 The mentor’s task is to simply share his/her personal experiences and knowledge, not make decisions on the actor’s behalf or strongly guide the actor toward a particular direction.
 In addition, the mentor should not criticize the actor’s choices, although the mentor can encourage the actor to think about things in new ways.
 The actor is personally responsible for his/her learning process and how he/she makes use of what he/she has learned during mentoring later in life.
 It is important for students to be very active in the mentoring process.